Rachael is a storyteller in many forms, and her career in theatre, film and television spans over 20 years.

-After writing for SBS’s Life Support and devising The Decameron at the Old Fitzroy, Rachael won the Ian Potter Cultural Trust and Marten Bequest Scholarship and studied in Paris, with Philippe Gaulier.
-There, she devised new work and wrote her first play Art House, which was subsequently staged at The Old Red Lion in London and the Edinburgh Fringe Festival in 2009, The University of Washington, USA in 2010 and The Idly Bent Theatre Company in 2013.
-Her short play Save Draft was at the Short and Sweet Festival 2011.
+She started writing sketches for SBS’s Life Support in 2001 and devised The Decameron at the Old Fitzroy.
+On winning the Ian Potter Cultural Trust and Marten Bequest Scholarship, Rachael studied in Paris 2004-2005, with Philippe Gaulier, devising new work and writing her first play Art House.
+It was subsequently staged at The Old Red Lion in London and the Edinburgh Fringe Festival in 2009, The University of Washington, USA in 2010 and The Idly Bent Theatre Company in 2013.
+Her short play Save Draft was staged at Short and Sweet Festival 2011.

-Her play Sugarland, winner of the 2016 Helpmann Award for Best Regional Touring Production, was co-created with Wayne Blair and was produced in 2014 at ATYP and the Darwin Festival.
-It was ATYP’s first professional production in 30 years, broke all ATYP box office records, won the Sydney Theatre Award for Best Production for Young People, was nominated for a 2015 AWGIE Award for Theatre for Young Audience and also a 2017 Green Room Award for Best New Writing/Adaptation for the Australian Stage, and was published in 2015.
-Rachael has also written episodes for Playschool (series 312, episode 3 and series 320, episode 1) and Drop Dead Weird (series 1, episode 7 and 18).
+Rachel’s play Sugarland, co-created with Wayne Blair, was produced at ATYP and the Darwin Festival in 2014.
+It was ATYP’s first professional production in 30 years, broke all ATYP box office records, and won the Sydney Theatre Award for Best Production for Young People.
+It was published in 2015, nominated for an AWGIE Award for Theatre for Young Audience 2015, did a national tour 2016, won the Helpmann Award for Best Regional Touring Production 2016, nominated for a Green Room Award for Best New Work 2017 and a Drover’s Award 2017.